bagel897/blag/posts/setting_up_blog.md

 After fleshing out the blog a bit more, I got it to a nice state.
 ## Automation
 I wanted to automate git file watching.
 First I tried a shell script but that didn't really work so I moved to python.
 Then I tried installing deno - the js runtime - onto my rpi (aarch64/linux).
 Naturally Deno doesn't support aarch64 on linux.
 Of Course it wouldn't.
 This would also be when my raspberry pi crashed and stopped working.
 I make it do a lot of work.
 But I created a docker-compose setup to run an aarch64 build.
-But docker is stupid so I shall run it natively
+But docker is stupid so I shall run it natively.
+Now it runs on the rpi4 without docker via a simple python script.
+Theoretically, the website should reflect the changes I make here after I push them.

 Features to add
 - rss feeding
-- git watching